 Suggested stops – Euroka campground for wild kangaroo spotting, Three Sisters Lookout, Scenic World, Cahill’s Lookout, and Megalong Valley

 Itinerary 2 – the Blue Mountains and Hunter Valley with one night stay

-We suggest you drive pass Richmond and book an overnight stay at the Tobruk Homestead.
+We suggest you drive past Richmond and book an overnight stay at the Tobruk Homestead.
 It will be one of your memorable stays with rustic style yet modern facilities.
-Try some of their dampers with golden syrup and melting butter followed with a Billy tea.
+Try some of their dampers with golden syrup and melting butter followed by a Billy tea.

 Itinerary 3 – Two-day trips from Sydney

-The last avenue left for you if you do not prefer any of the above tour itineraries.
-Book a Blue Mountains tour from Sydney and return to Sydney accommodation and visit Hunter Valley on the next day.
+The last avenue left for you is if you do not prefer any of the above tour itineraries.
+Book a Blue Mountains private tours from Sydney and return to Sydney accommodation and visit Hunter Valley on the next day.